 \subsubsection{Graph-based Knowledge Tracing}

-Graph neural networks (GNNs), which are designed to handle the complex graph-related data, have developed rapidly in recent years \citep{wu2019comprehensive}.
-In this case, the graph represents a kind of data structure that models a set of objects (nodes) and their relationships (edges).
+Graph neural networks (GNNs), which are designed to handle complex graph-related data, have developed rapidly in recent years \citep{wu2019comprehensive}.
+The graph represents a kind of data structure that models a set of objects (nodes) and their relationships (edges).
 From a data structure perspective, there is a naturally existing graph structure within the KCs.
-Therefore, incorporating the graph structure of the knowledge concepts as a relational inductive bias should be able to improve the performance of knowledge tracing models. \citet{nakagawa2019graph} presented the graph-based knowledge tracing (GKT), which conceptualizes the potential graph structure of the knowledge concepts as a graph $G = (V, E)$; here, nodes $V = \{v_1, v_2, ..., v_N\}$ represents the set of KCs and the edges $E \subseteq V \times V $ represents the relationships between these KCs, $ \bm{h}^t = \{\bm{h}^t_{i \in V}\} $ represents the student's temporal knowledge state after answering the exercise at time $t$.
-The architecture for graph-based knowledge tracing is presented in Fig. \ref{fgkt}, which is composed of three parts: (1) $aggregate$, (2) $update$ and (3) $predict$.
+Therefore, incorporating the graph structure of the KCs as additional information should be beneficial to the KT task. \citet{nakagawa2019graph} presented graph-based knowledge tracing (GKT), which conceptualizes the potential graph structure of the KCs as a graph $G = (V, E)$, where nodes $V = \{v_1, v_2, ..., v_N\}$ represent the set of KCs and the edges $E \subseteq V \times V $ represent relationships of these KCs; moreover, $ \bm{h}^t = \{\bm{h}^t_{i \in V}\} $ represents the student's temporal knowledge state after answering the exercise at time $t$.
+The architecture for graph-based knowledge tracing is presented in Figure \ref{fgkt}, which is composed of three parts: (1) $aggregate$, (2) $update$ and (3) $predict$.

 In the $aggregate$ module, GKT aggregates the temporal knowledge state and the embedding for the answered KC $i$ and its neighboring KC $j$: where $a^t$ represents the exercises answered correctly or incorrectly at time step $t$, $\bm{E}_s$ is the embedding matrix for the learning interactions, $\bm{E}_e$ is the embedding matrix for the KC, and $k$ represents the $k$-th row of $\bm{E}_e$.